cart/bevy/crates/bevy_asset/notes.md

 ### Maybe before PR

-* Other OS backends: Android, Web
-* Should we combine meta + asset loading apis?
-* More granular preprocessor locking
-    * Global gate on scan (to build view of the world)
-    * Granular gate on individual outputs (maybe done in Assets directly?)
-* Using load_direct_async for "embedded" processor dependencies means we "re-load" such dependencies multiple times.
-On the other hand, maybe we want this ownership model.
 * async-fs just wraps std::fs and offloads blocking work to a separate thread pool.
 This prevents us from blocking the IO thread pool (which seems useful), but it isn't "true" async io.
 Do we need this or should we just use std::fs directly?
 * Do we try to prevent (or at least identify) circular dependencies?
-* Investigate non-crossbeam-channel approaches to id recycling
-* Handles could probably be considered "always strong" if we disallow Weak(Index).
-All arc-ed handles could always be indices
     * Handle::Uuid(Uuid), Handle::Index(Arc<IndexHandle>)
 * Consider storing asset path in strong handle. `handle.asset_path() -> Option<AssetPath>` would be very cool
     * Can we store _everything_ in the strong handle?
 Loading dependencies via atomics?
 Load state via rwlock?
-* Loading UX
-    * "dependency subscriber system"
-        * "AssetDependencies" derive?
-        * Maybe just a part of the Asset derive?
-        * Should be able to support two cases:
-            * Dependency tracking for non-asset-server assets
-            * Dependency tracking for groups of assets (ex: a list of assets you want to wait to load)
-    * Review bevy_asset_loader for UX ideas
-* Implied dependencies (via load calls / scopes) vs dependency enumeration (via Asset type).
-Call out tradeoffs in PR
-* Move Reader into LoadContext and add LoadContext::read_bytes()?
-    * This might block parallel access to LoadContext ... parallel asset loading must come first
-* LabeledLoadContext pattern doesn't support parallel context access
-    * Consider moving to a `LoadedAsset<A>` approach (with loaded.with_dependency(&load_context, path))
-* load_folder ... this is a long-running operation ... it should not be sync
-    * consider something AssetCollection-like (ex: Return Handle<AssetCollection>)?
-    * Multicast pub-sub?
-    * A new LoadedFolder asset type and `asset.load_folder("") -> Handle<LoadedFolder>`
 * "Debug" Asset Server
     * Multiple asset sources (add src to AssetPath: `src://path.png#label`)
         * register a debug source? `asset_server.load_asset(LoadedAsset::from(my_shader).with_path_unchecked("debug://bevy_render/shaders/foo.wgsl"))`